College Basketball Preseason Top 25

 - Projected starting lineup: Immanuel Quickly, Tyler Herro, Keldon Johnson, Wenyen Gabriel*, P.J.
 Washington*

 As always, there are so many moving parts with this Kentucky team’s roster and who will end up leaving school.
-Everyone from Kentucky is going to declare, and at this point, I’m going to set the over-under for the number of players that leave at four: Knox, Gilgeous-Alexander, Diallo and Vanderbilt.
+Everyone from Kentucky is going to declare, and at this point, I’m going to set the over-under for the number of players that leave for the draft at four: Knox, Gilgeous-Alexander, Diallo and … Vanderbilt?
+Sacha Killeya-Jones already transferred out as well.
 We’ll see how that all plays out, but regardless of what happens, I think the combination of incoming backcourt talent and the remaining front court veterans is going to be a fun combination for Kentucky fans to watch.

 4. DUKE BLUE DEVILS